 I would think long and hard about not providing a meat course for a dinner, and maybe I am not even bold enough for that!
 But a vegetarian meal or a full plant based meal is a perfectly viable option for a one day conference, training session or seminar.
-So if you do want to go vegetarian, even if it’s just for one day, you can make an impact.
-Just imagine a few hundred #EventProfs choosing a few hundred vegetarian menus; that would lead to 10,000s or 100,000s of meat free meals.
+So if you do want to go vegetarian/plant based, even if it’s just for one day, you can make an impact.
+Just imagine a few hundred #Eventprofs choosing a few hundred vegetarian menus; that would lead to 10,000s or 100,000s of meat-free meals.

 Feedback on the food

 It’s worth noting that as well as going vegetarian, we also asked our chef to only use local and seasonal ingredients.
 The first iteration had coconut rice (for an event in London), so depending on the chef you may have to make a few attempts at a sustainable menu.
 Using local and seasonal is a great extra step if you do want to go for a more sustainable menu and going full plant-based would be the ideal target.

 So what did we do:

-- We didn’t make a bit song and dance about it.
+- We didn’t make a big song and dance about it.
 We listed the menu on the website as we normally would.